V Venkayya Epigraphy Award

 Am I eligible to enter?

-We welcome nomination from any individual but the nominee should be a citizen and is ordinarily resident in India.
+We welcome Nominations from any individual who is a citizen of India and is ordinarily resident in India.
 Organisations and institutions – like Societies, Trusts, and Interest Groups etc – are not eligible.
 Nominations that were not considered for the award in the year 2022 can be sent again this year

 What is the Last Date for Nomination?